 Fire Restrictions in High-Risk Fire Areas

 The red on the map shows where fireworks are not allowed in Utah.There are some high-risk fire zone areas where fireworks are banned year-round (including holidays).
 Cities publish maps of restricted areas, so always check your local fire department’s restrictions before using fireworks.
+Salt Lake City regularly bans fireworks in canyons and near foothills.
+Lighting fireworks there, even on July 4, is illegal and can lead to penalties.

 Penalties and Fines for Illegal Firework Use in Utah